Background pattern

 • A viral infection that causes herpes-like lesions.

-• Bleeding from the gums, bleeding from the stomach or intestines, bleeding from the lower back due to hemorrhoidal bleeding, bleeding in the eyes, bleeding under the skin or inside the skin (hematoma).
+• Bleeding from the gums, stomach, or intestine, or bleeding in the lower back due to hemorrhoidal bleeding, bleeding in the eyes, bleeding under the skin or within the skin (hematoma).

 • Blood in the urine.